MetaCenterCloudPuppet/cesnet-oozie/README.markdown

 * **Repositories**: see cesnet-hadoop module Setup Requirements for details

 * **No Database Setup**: there is no database setup in this module, only the schema is imported.
-See [Usage](#usage) for examples, how to use cesnet-oozie module with puppetlabs database modules.
+See [Usage](#usage) for examples, how to use cesnet-oozie module for example with puppetlabs database modules.

 * **Secure mode**: keytabs must be prepared in /etc/security/keytabs/ (see *realm* parameter)